namllats/cretonjs/README.md

 - Location filtering on proxy nodes e.g. `Region -> Country -> City`
 - Automatic proxy rotation
+- Automatic validation that the proxies do in fact work
-- HTTP Header randomization e.g. random ordering of all headers, random content of User-Agent and Accept-Language
+- HTTP Header randomization e.g. random ordering of all headers, random content of User-Agent, Accept-Language and GA Cookies
 - "Sticky" HTTP Sessions to ensure continuity of Cookies, IPs, User Agents etc.
-- Automatic validation that the proxies do in fact work

 In the future this framework will support: